How To Apply Neutral Thinking

 The reaction of the neutral thinker?
 “Oh look, it’s raining.”

-Neutral thinking tries to withhold judgment.
-Instead, it focuses on collecting data.
+Neutral thinking withholds judgment.
+Instead, it focuses on the facts.

-What this allows you to do is to see the situation as it really is.
-It will give you a massive advantage over your competitors, be it in business, athletics, or the sexual marketplace.
+This allows you to see the situation as it really is.
+It will give you a massive advantage over the competition, be it in business, athletics, or dating.

-Where most of them will resort to a “glass half full vs. glass half empty” logic, you will be able to see the nuances and respond to the situation appropriately.
+Where most people will resort to a “glass half full vs. glass half empty” logic, you will be able to see the nuances.
+You will respond to the situation appropriately.

 The Origins of Neutral Thinking